hairyhenderson/sagemcom_fast_exporter/README.md

 ## Grafana Dashboard

-There's a Grafana dashboard available [in this repo](./dashboard.json) which looks like this:
+There's a Grafana dashboard published to [Grafana.com](https://grafana.com/grafana/dashboards/20374) and also available [in this repo](./dashboard.json) which looks like this:

 ![Grafana dashboard](./dashboard.png)